 - Change in eyesight.

-- This drug may help the immune system work.
-If you have an infection that you did not know you had, it may show up when you take this drug.
-Tell your doctor right away if you notice any signs of infection like fever, sore throat, weakness, cough, or shortness of breath after you start this drug.
+- Changes in your child’s immune system can happen when your child starts taking drugs to treat HIV.
+If your child has an infection that you did not know was there, it may show up when your child takes this drug.
+Tell your child’s doctor right away if your child has any new signs after starting this drug, even after taking it for several months.
+This includes signs of infection like fever, sore throat, weakness, cough, or shortness of breath.

 - Upset stomach or throwing up.

-- Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.
+- Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

-- Swallow whole.
-Do not chew, break, or crush.
+- Have your child swallow whole.
+Do not let your child chew, open, or crush.

 - Shake well before use.